 If an individual is wounded while in the contaminated area, the individual will possibly become internally contaminated.
-Standard issue chemical protective masks afford excellent protection from inhalation and ingestion of radioactive material.
+Standard issue chemical protective masks and other respirators afford excellent protection from inhalation and ingestion of radioactive material.
+Respirator canisters can accumulate radioactive material and should be periodically monitored and replaced if a significant amount of radioactive material is collected.
 Radon and tritium gas will pass through the filters, but short exposures are not medically significant.

 Commercial anti-contamination suits (Tyvek anti-c suits) are far from ideal in a tactical military situation and offer little advantage over standard mission-oriented protective posture (MOPP)-4.
-However Tyvek suits are preferred if heat stress is a concern and the contamination threat is only ionizing radiation.
+However Tyvek suits are preferred if heat stress is a concern and the contamination threat is only radiological.
 Chemical-protective overgarments provide excellent contamination protection as well as protection from chemical-biological agents.

-Standard hospital barrier clothing as used in Universal Precautions is adequate for emergency treatment of limited numbers of radiologically contaminated casualties.
-Medical personnel should be decontaminated following emergency treatment and decontamination of contaminated patients.
+Standard hospital barrier clothing as used in universal precautions is adequate for emergency treatment of limited numbers of radiologically contaminated casualties.
+Medical personnel should be surveyed and, if required, decontaminated following emergency treatment and decontamination of contaminated patients.